ENGLISHख़बर ख़ास

 In the past 40 days, a total of 14 individuals have lost their lives due to superstitions, including a 70-year-old elderly person, a 10-year-old boy, five women, and a police head constable.

-A tragic instance took place on Sunday in the Durg district, where a 35-year-old grandchild Gulshan Ban Goswami allegedly killed his 70-year-old grandmother, Rukmani Goswami, using a trident from a nearby Shiva temple.
+A tragic instance took place on Saturday in the Durg district, where a 35-year-old grandchild Gulshan Ban Goswami allegedly killed his 70-year-old grandmother, Rukmani Goswami, using a trident from a nearby Shiva temple.

 Later Gulshan reportedly anointed the Shivling with the grandmother’s blood as a ritual.